-like this Don't Be A Jerk!
+check this site out Don't Be A Jerk!
 Selection for Critique and Example of a Critique

 The following is an excerpt from Sarah's very first book she ever wrote, Marrying the Emersons.
 This isn't the first draft of what was a terrible book; this isn't even the first revision.
 But these 5 pages and the critique (done ten years later) are intended to show readers and writers what a critique should look like, including how to frame criticism without being a jerk and how to offer constructive encouragement--as well as demonstrating how honing the craft of writing can take an author from something not-great to published.
 Please contact Sarah M. Anderson for permission to reuse.